saulpw/jdot/README.md

 ```

 Other options:
-- `-d <filename.jsom>` to decode JSOM from a file (or `-` for stdin); outputs JSON to stdout
+- `-d <filename.jsom>` to decode JSOM from a file (or `-` for stdin); sets output as JSON
-- `-e <filename.json>` to encode JSON from a file (or `-` for stdin); outputs JSOM to stdout
+- `-e <filename.json>` to encode JSON from a file (or `-` for stdin); sets output as JSOM
+- `-m` to set output as JSOM
+- `-n` to set output as JSON

 These options can be used multiple times and mixed-and-matched.
 For example:

 ```
-jsom -d api-macros.jsom -e api-input.json
+jsom -d api-macros.jsom -e api-input.json > api-output.jsom
 ```

-This will output the result from `api-macros.jsom` (which should be empty, if it's only defining macros) and then output the result of api-input.json as JSOM, with macros substituted as it finds them.
+This will output the result from `api-macros.jsom` (which should no output, if it's only defining macros) and then output the result of api-input.json as JSOM, with macros substituted as it finds them.

 ## Python library